v1tal303/resi-property-visualization/README.md

 <img src = "./doc_images/longdata.jpg">

-4) After the inital setup, a browser will open where you can search for any listings you want.
+4) After the initial setup, a browser will open where you can search for any listings you want.
 (Please note, currently visualization feature only works with "For Sale" properties)

 <img src = "./doc_images/websitesearch.jpg">